6-team/tiny-swords/apps/tiny-swords/src/app/entities/rocks/README.md

 ## Installation

-You can include the `RocksTile` class in your project by importing it as shown in the usage examples.
+You can include the `RocksSprite` class in your project by importing it as shown in the usage examples.